apache/datafusion/docs/source/contributor-guide/architecture.md

 interested in similar extensions and the act of defining the API often improves the code overall for everyone.

+Extension APIs that provide "safe" default behaviors are more likely to be suitable for inclusion in DataFusion, while APIs that require major changes to built-in operators are likely less likely.
+For example, it might make less sense to add an API to support a stream processing feature if that would result in slower performance for built-in operators.
+It may still make sense to add extension APIs for such features, but leave implementation of such operators in downstream projects.

 The process to create a new extension API is typically:

 - Look for an existing issue describing what you want to do, and file one if it